gorpello/Translation-Framework/README.md

+# Translation framework

-# Translate a Simple Message
+## Ex 1: Translate a Simple Message

 **Translate a Simple Message** is a simple SwiftUI application that lets you enter text, translate it, and immediately display the translated result in the same interface.